 At the first official meeting which was held in February 1890, the ladies adopted the name "Some of Our Business Society" and a brief ritual.
 The S.O.O.B. was organized solely for the purpose of providing aid and sociability for the Sir Knights and ladies who would attend the Triennial.
 The ladies so enjoyed the work that they never disbanded, but instead continued operating for the purpose of making life purer, better and sweeter for others.

 The Society remained a small, loyal, local band of ladies, doing good, and assisting their Sir Knights until the 1913 Triennial when they decided to take action to expand.
 It was then that the first members from other cities were initiated.
 At that same time, a decision was made to change their name to something more appropriate to Templary while retaining the initials S.O.O.B.
 Derived from a banner used by the ancient Templars, the Social Order of the Beauceant was the result.
 From that small start, the order expanded to over 15,000 members.
-There are now over 3,100 with 68 Assemblies in thirty-one states.
+There are now 2786 members with 59 Assemblies in thirty states.

 Beautiful and impressive, the Beauceant's ritual contains many lessons which are exemplified by a cadre of seventeen officers in the local Assemblies and nineteen officers in the Supreme Assembly.

 Eligibility to Membership – wives, widows, mothers, sisters, daughters and granddaughters of Knights Templar of United States of America, or mothers, sisters, daughters, and granddaughters of a member, who are, or were at time of decease in good standing in a Commandery or an Assembly are eligible to membership.
 A petitioner must be at least 18 years of age at the time of petitioning.